adrianaleticya/TorProjectScraper-Outreachy2019-2020/README.md

 #### Understanding The Number Of Pages Fetched

-Inside the file ```config.js``` there are two variables that define the number of pages analysed every time you run the application.
+Inside the file ```config.js``` there are two variables that define the number of pages analyzed every time you run the application.

 ```javascript
   firstPage: 0,
   finalPage: 60,
   ```
-  As shown above those variables are analysing from the page 0 to the page 60.
-Where the ```firstPage``` received the first page cointaining the blog posts and ```finalPage``` received the last one.
+  As shown above, those variables are analysing from page 0 to page 60.
+Where the ```firstPage``` received the first page containing the blog posts and ```finalPage``` received the last one.
 The Tor Project Blog has much more than 60 pages.
-However, after running some stress tests, 60 seems to be the limit of pages analysed at the same execution without crashing the application.
+However, after running some stress tests, 60 seems to be the limit of pages analyzed at the same execution without crashing the application.

 To overcome this problem a simple solution is running the application as many times as necessary to cover all the available pages.
-Only need to change the pages according to the execution.
+We only need to change the pages according to the execution.
 On the second time running, ```firstPage``` receives 61 and  ```finalPage``` receives 120.
 Always keeping the limit of 60 pages per run.

 ## Understanding How The Crawler Collects Data

 This crawler was developed to organize and document all the posts published in the Tor Blog.
-In order to do that the html of the blog were inspected, making possible to obtain specific information from each article.
-Those informations are: time stamp, date posted, title, author, and tags.
+To do that the Html of the blog was inspected, making it possible to obtain specific information from each article.
+Those pieces of information are timestamp, date posted, title, author, and tags.
 This structure was thought through to fit the organizational process that The Tor Project needed at the time.

 If you are intending to use it elsewhere it is necessary to understand which data is important to you and how to change the fetching selectors inside the code.